5 Tips on How to Create a Professional Brand as a Small Business Owner

 Setting a rocky foundation for your brand can cause issues down the line.
 Then you’ll end up with a costly rebrand.
-Whether you’re hiring a logo designer or using a free tool like the GraphicSprings Logo Maker make sure to try different concepts.
+Whether you’re hiring a logo designer or using a free tool like the GraphicSprings logo maker or Looka’s free logo maker.
+Make sure to try different concepts.
 Don’t settle for the first draft.
 Once you land on a few designs you like, gather some unbiased feedback.
 Do this through direct surveying or an online survey tool.

 Build out Brand Assets with Purpose

 With your brand colors and logo in place, it’s time to build out all your other brand assets.
 What you need in brand assets depends on your business and promotional strategy.
 These days the next logical step is to build out your website.
 Your logo should inform all the design choices for your web pages.